-- 71. Applying s BG 1 requires answering the "ultimate question" of whether the arrangement, viewed in a commercially and economically realistic way, uses or circumvents the specific provisions in a manner that is consistent with Parliament's purpose. - 72.
-As mentioned, viewing the arrangement in this scenario as a whole in a commercially and economically realistic way does not highlight any artificial or contrived steps or elements in the arrangement.
+- 83. Applying s BG 1 requires answering the "ultimate question" of whether the arrangement, viewed in a commercially and economically realistic way, uses or circumvents the specific provisions in a manner that is consistent with Parliament's purpose. - 84.
+As mentioned, viewing the arrangement in this scenario as a whole, in a commercially and economically realistic way does not indicate tax advantages have been obtained by artificiality, contrivance or pretence. - 85.
 As stated, in the arrangement for this scenario there is a validly established trust.
 The distributions of beneficiary income have been undertaken in compliance with the trust deed, general trust law requirements and subpart HC of the Act.
-There is no suggestion the beneficiaries are not, in reality, entitled under the trust, or that they will not benefit from the distribution of income to them. - 73.
-Accordingly, there are no apparent facts, features or attributes that Parliament would expect to be present or absent that are not present or absent in reality.
-In short, the arrangement achieves the usual purposes of a discretionary trust. - 74.
-In the Commissioner's view, without more, this arrangement is within Parliament's contemplation for the specific provisions.
-As such, it is not a tax avoidance arrangement as it does not have tax avoidance as a purpose or effect and s BG 1 would not apply.
+There is no suggestion the beneficiaries are not, in reality, entitled under the trust, or that they will not benefit from the distribution of income to them. - 86.
+The arrangement serves the commercial or private purposes of vesting income in, or paying income to, a beneficiary taking into account the beneficiary's tax position.
+In short, the arrangement achieves the usual purposes of a discretionary trust. - 87.
+Accordingly, the arrangement does not appear to use or circumvent specific provisions of the Act in a manner outside Parliament's contemplation.
+This can also be (optionally) analysed in terms of the facts, features or attributes Parliament would expect to be present or absent (see [16], [23] and [80] above). - 88.
+All these facts, features or attributes are present in the arrangement as matters of commercial and economic reality, further reinforcing the view that the arrangement does not appear to use or circumvent specific provisions of the Act in a manner outside Parliament's contemplation. - 89.
+In the Commissioner's opinion, taking into account all of the above matters, this arrangement does not use or circumvent the specific provisions in a manner that is outside Parliament's purposes for those provisions.
+As such, it is not a tax avoidance arrangement as it does not have tax avoidance as a purpose or effect and, without more, s BG 1 would not apply. - 90.
+The Commissioner considers this is the correct conclusion despite the implication that the trustees' choices in this scenario were significantly influenced by tax considerations.

-- 75. The Commissioner considers this is the correct conclusion despite the implication that the trustees' choices in this scenario were significantly influenced by tax considerations.
-The Supreme Court in Ben Nevis considered that taxpayers could structure their arrangements to their best tax advantage, provided the use of the provisions is consistent with what Parliament would have contemplated.17 Where the use of the provisions is outside what Parliament would have contemplated for them it is appropriate for s BG 1 to apply. - 76.
-Accordingly, arrangements strongly influenced by tax outcomes are not necessarily tax avoidance arrangements subject to s BG 1.
-Such influences on arrangements would be relevant to whether tax outcomes were merely incidental, but this only becomes important if the arrangement is a tax avoidance arrangement in the first instance.
-Note that, prior to Ben Nevis, Richardson J recognised this for trusts in Challenge Corporation (CA):18
+The Supreme Court in Ben Nevis considered that taxpayers could structure their arrangements to their best tax advantage, provided the use of the provisions is consistent with what Parliament would have contemplated.19 Where the use of the provisions is outside what Parliament would have contemplated for them it is appropriate for s BG 1 to apply.

+91. Accordingly, arrangements strongly influenced by tax outcomes are not necessarily tax avoidance arrangements subject to s BG 1.
+Such influences on arrangements would be relevant to whether tax outcomes were merely incidental, but this only becomes important if the arrangement has a tax avoidance purpose or effect in the first instance.
+Note that, prior to Ben Nevis (SC), Richardson J recognised this for trusts in Challenge Corporation (CA):20